ikem-krueger/ikem-krueger.github.io/_posts/2024-09-08-fix-virt-manager.md

 ---
 layout: post
-title: Fix virt-manager
+title: Fix Virtual Machine Manager not starting
 tags: linux mint, kvm, qemu, virt-manager
 ---

-On starting virt-manager, it asked me for a password and then silently failed.
+On starting Virtual Machine Manager, it asked me for a password and then silently failed.

 Then I looked in the accourding desktop file and saw what was executed: